JimHokanson/matlab_standard_library/README.md

 ## Design Decisions ##
-1. I was originally going to call the top level package jsl (Jim's Standard Library as opposed to Standard Library).
-This however would have been a little too 'me' focused.
-It also would have added an extra character
-2. I currently only plan on having a depth of two packages.
+1. Where possibly I would like to limit the depth to two packages.
 My plan is to have further organization occur via web documentation which breaks up these packages into further sub-types.
 Adding more packages increases the calling depth.
-Sadly Matlab's importing funtionality is quite poor which means I tend to fully scope function calls :/
-3. I try to reduce function outputs and instead return objects if further analysis or interpretation may be needed.
+2. I try to reduce function outputs and instead return objects if further analysis or interpretation may be needed.
-4. I tend to prefer parsing of optional inputs using:
+3. I tend to prefer parsing of optional inputs using:

 	`sl.in.processVarargin`

 	See the definition of the function on how to use it.

-5. Where possible functions should be named with the parent in mind:
+4. Where possible functions should be named with the parent in mind:

 	`sl.cellstr.join`